 When Snow died in 1972, Mary was prompted to found the Edgar Snow Memorial Fund, later Foundation, to preserve Snow’s memory and continue his work.
 Upon Mary’s untimely death in 1983, Dr. Dimond took on the leadership of the organization.
 The Edgar Snow Memorial Foundation is now operated by a non-profit board of directors as a registered nonprofit support organization of UMKC.

-In addition to creating the Foundation, the Dimonds were also responsible for creating our home, the Diastole Scholars Center.
+In addition to creating the Foundation, the Dimonds were also responsible for creating its original home, the Diastole Scholars’ Center at the University of Missouri-Kansas City (UMKC).
 The Dimonds began building Diastole in 1976 and lived there until Mrs. Dimond’s death in 1983.
-Today, the Diastole is a serene yet stimulating off-site event facility, as well as serving as the office of the Edgar Snow Memorial Foundation.
+From 1976 through 2020, Diastole served as the primary business office of the Foundation.
+In 2020, the Edgar Snow Memorial Foundation moved its primary office to the Miller Nichols Library at UMKC.